Contact Us

 Upon successful completion of the program, graduates should be able to:

-- Prepare standardized recipes using a variety of cooking, baking and pastry techniques as well as appropriate equipment and tools.
+- Prepare standardized recipes using a variety of cooking techniques which meet industry quality standards

 Career Outlook & Employment Opportunities